ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/source-code-dependencies/style-guide/annotations-documentation-and-comments.md

     }
     ```

-* For record type declarations add the description above the type declaration.
+* For record type definitions add the description above the type definition.
-* Similarly for each field add description above the field declaration.
+* Similarly, for each field add the description above the field definition.
-* Don't leave spaces between description and the corresponding declaration.
+* Don't leave empty lines between the description and the corresponding definition.

     **Example,**